git-rebase(1) — Linux manual page

 --allow-empty-message

-and this option would override that behavior, allowing
+this option would override that behavior, allowing commits

-commits with empty messages to be rebased.
-Now commits with
+with empty messages to be rebased.
+Now commits with an empty

 See also INCOMPATIBLE OPTIONS below.